Adding the USGSCSM Plugin to ISIS ≤ 8.1¶

 You can install the latest USGSCSM library via conda:

-For USGSCSM versions 2.0 and above, the plugin is installed in $CONDA_PREFIX/lib/csmplugins/ in an Anaconda environment.
+For USGSCSM versions 2.0 and above, the plugin is installed in $CONDA_PREFIX/lib/csmplugins/ in a conda environment.

 If you are testing a new plugin or using older versions of USGSCSM/ISIS, you will need to update your IsisPreferences file located under the ISIS3/isis directory with the appropriate plugin path change.